CanDIG/candig-ingest/README.md

       ingest candig-example-data/registry.db mock1 updated_data.json --overwrite

 Note that the description of the dataset cannot be changed once it's created, so a `-d` flag won't do anything.

+## Questions and comments

+Please open an issue here and let us know!